rafyte/How-To-Gains/README.md

   * [Pushups & Dips](https://www.youtube.com/watch?v=GdISLQcG8BA&t=4s)
   * [L-Sit & Pistol Squat](https://www.youtube.com/watch?v=flQVCWBuVgk)

 These are great because they're a single full-body workout you can do in one day.
-My personal workout routine is derived from the above programs, but it is broken into three different days.
+My personal workout routine is a single full-body workout derived from the above programs.

 ### My Workout
-You cannot adjust the difficulty of bodyweight exercises like with weight training by simply adding or removing plates of weight.
-Therefore, in order to effectively increase or decrease the difficulty, you need to use different variations, or "progressions" of a type of exercise.

 My training program is broken down into a full-body strenght routine performed three times a week, plus occasional cardio performed about once per week.

-#### Strength Routine

 Perform warmup.
 Each warmup exercise should be roughly 10 reps.

-The strength exercises are performed by alternating upper body and lower exercises: Legs (Squat) is paired with Pull, and Legs (Hinge) is paired with Push.
+The strength exercises are performed by alternating upper body and lower exercises: Pull is paired with Legs(Squat), and Push is paired with Legs(Hinge).

 The first time performing this workout you have to determine the progression you are at for each exercise.
-To do this, simply perform a progression until failure.
+To do this, simply choose a progression and perform until failure.
 If you can do more than 12 reps (or hold more than 20s, if it's a hold), go to a harder progression.
 If you cannot do more than 12 reps (or hold for 20s, if it's a hold), then that is the progression you are at.

 For each exercise:
 1. Perform your highest progression until failure.
 Failure is when you can no longer perform the exercise with good form.